Um Tae-goo

-Um Tae-goo (born November 9, 1983) is a South Korean actor known for his supporting roles in critically acclaimed films such as Coin Locker Girl (2015), The Age of Shadows (2016).
-He rose to prominence due to his role in film Night in Paradise (2020) and romantic comedy My Sweet Mobster (2024).
+Um Tae-goo (born November 9, 1983) is a South Korean actor known for his supporting roles in critically acclaimed films such as Coin Locker Girl (2015) and The Age of Shadows (2016).
+He rose to prominence for his roles in the film Night in Paradise (2020) and the romantic comedy drama My Sweet Mobster (2024).

 Um has frequently collaborated with his older brother, film director Um Tae-hwa.
 He made appearances as an actor on several of his brother's films, including Heart Vibrator, The Forest, Sookja, Ingtoogi: The Battle Internet Trolls, Vanishing Time: A Boy Who Returned, and Concrete Utopia.

 Early life and education

 Um Tae-goo was born on November 9, 1983.
 He attended Jinju Air Force Aviation Science High School but left during his second year after realizing he could not fulfill the seven years of mandatory military service required post-graduation.
 He started acting at the recommendation of a friend from church.
 His parents supported his decision to pursue acting and helped him find an academy.
 Despite initial doubts about his potential success as actor, he worked hard and eventually gained admission to Konkuk University's film department after three attempts.

 As first-year student in the Department of Film at Konkuk University, starred in and directed two short films during his college years.
 Among them, To Father, a story about a visually impaired person, won an award at the Cyworld Film Festival.
 He learned a lot through directing, but after realizing that acting was his calling, he decided to focus on acting.
-He graduated with a bachelor's degree in film studies.
+He graduated with a Bachelor's Degree in Film Arts.